nerv-patolog/allegro-cross-buying/README.md

 ### Available Scripts

-**Extension:**
 - `npm run dev` - Build and watch for changes (Chrome)
 - `npm run build` - Production build for Chrome
 - `npm run build:firefox` - Production build for Firefox

-**Backend Server:**
-- `cd server && npm start` - Start the server
-- `cd server && npm run dev` - Start with auto-reload (development)

 ### Tech Stack

 - **Frontend**: Svelte 4.2.20
 - **Build Tool**: Vite 5.4.11
-- **Server**: Node.js + Express.js
-- **Parsing**: Cheerio (HTML parsing)
+- **Content Script**: Vanilla JavaScript (DOM scraping)
 - **Icons**: Material Design Icons (SVG paths)

 ## How It Works

 ### Architecture

-1. **Browser Extension** → Communicates with local backend server
-2. **Backend Server** → Parses Allegro seller listing pages
+1. **User navigates** to an Allegro product seller listing page
-3. **Seller Comparison** → Finds intersections between seller lists
+2. **Content script** scrapes the product name and seller names from the page DOM
+3. **Extension popup** stores and displays the collected data
+4. **Calculate function** finds common sellers across saved products

 ### Flow

-1. **User Input**: You provide URLs to seller listing pages (minimum 2)
-2. **Request to Server**: Extension sends all URLs to the local backend server
-3. **Page Parsing**: Server fetches each URL and parses the HTML to extract seller names
-4. **Frequency Calculation**: Server tracks which sellers appear in which products
-5. **Grouping**: Sellers are grouped by frequency (how many products they offer)
+1. **User Navigation**: Navigate to an Allegro product page showing all sellers
+2. **Data Collection**: Click "Add to comparison" to scrape product name and seller names
+3. **Storage**: Product data is saved to chrome.storage.local
+4. **Display**: Product appears as a row with [Name] [Seller Count] [Remove]
+5. **Comparison**: Click "Calculate" (enabled when 2+ products) to find common sellers
-6. **Results**: Grouped sellers are returned to the extension and displayed
+6. **Results**: Seller names are logged to console

-### API Endpoints

-**Server Endpoints:**
-- `GET /health` - Check server status
-- `POST /api/sellers/find-common` - Find common sellers across multiple seller listing pages

 ## Limitations

-- Requires local backend server to be running
-- Requires seller listing page URLs (not direct product pages)
+- Requires seller listing page (not individual product pages)
 - Parsing depends on Allegro's HTML structure (may break if they change their layout)
-- Server must run on localhost (browser extensions can't connect to remote servers without additional config)
-- Minimum 2 seller listing URLs required
+- Minimum 2 products required for comparison
+- Currently outputs results to console only (future: display in UI)

 ## Future Enhancements

 - [ ] Better icon design
-- [ ] Automatic seller page detection (detect and convert product URLs to seller listing URLs)
+- [ ] Display results in UI instead of console
 - [ ] Price comparison for sellers
 - [ ] Total savings calculator
 - [ ] Export results to clipboard
 - [ ] Dark mode support
-- [ ] Product name display instead of just URLs
-- [ ] Deploy server option (for remote access)
-- [ ] Support for saved searches
 - [ ] Improve HTML parsing robustness (handle multiple page layouts)
-- [ ] Cache parsed results to avoid re-fetching
+- [ ] Show product thumbnails

 ## Troubleshooting

-### "Cannot connect to server" error
+### "No product data found" error
-**Most common issue!**
-- Make sure the backend server is running: `cd server && npm start`
-- Verify the server is running on http://localhost:3000
+- Make sure you're on an Allegro product page with multiple sellers listed
-- Check the terminal for any error messages from the server
+- Look for the "Inne oferty" (Other offers) section
-- If you changed the port, update `VITE_PROXY_URL` in `.env` and rebuild the extension
+- The page must show seller names (not just a single product page)

-### "At least 2 URLs are required" error
+### "At least 2 products are required" error
-- You need to add at least 2 seller listing page URLs
+- You need to add at least 2 products to enable the Calculate button
-- Make sure you're using seller listing pages, not individual product pages
-- Each URL should show multiple sellers for a single product
+- Navigate to different Allegro product pages and click "Add to comparison" for each

 ### No sellers found
-- Verify you're using the correct seller listing page URLs
+- Verify you're on the correct seller listing page
-- Some products might not have overlapping sellers
-- Try with more popular products or different combinations
 - Check the browser console (F12) for error messages
-- Check the server terminal for parsing errors
+- The HTML structure may have changed - check the content script selectors

 ### Parsing errors
 - The HTML structure of Allegro pages may have changed
-- Check server logs for details
-- You may need to update the CSS selectors in `server/server.js`
+- You may need to update the CSS selectors in content script
 - Open an issue on GitHub if parsing consistently fails

 ## License